 Position Summary and Overview

-The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking an upper school (Grades 7-12) social studies assistant teacher.
+The Churchill School & Center, a K-12 school for students with language-based learning disabilities, is seeking an Upper School occupational therapist for hire.

 Essential Duties and Responsibilities

-• Work collaboratively with cooperating Head Teacher and other related service providers and specialists to plan and implement units of study, lessons, assignments, projects & activities
+- Work collaboratively with the Upper School team including teachers, other related service providers and specialists to plan and implement services

-• Seek improved methods of teaching through professional development opportunities
+- Seek improved service methods through professional development opportunities

 Qualifications